Implementing Authentication

 Token Stability Requirements

-• Existing unexpired access tokens remain valid
+• let previously issued, unexpired access tokens keep working

 Last updated